Meet: Brandi Hanna

 What do you currently do (or plan to do), and how do the skills you acquired and practiced in the Writing & Linguistics courses benefit this plan?

-I will be starting my MFA program at Louisiana State University in the fall of 2017 and I owe a great deal of this accomplishment to the Writing & Linguistics department at GSU.
+I will be starting my MFA program at Louisiana State University in the fall of 2017 and I owe a great deal of this accomplishment to the Writing & Linguistics department at Georgia Southern.
 Although small, it has given me the space that I needed to find my voice and grow as a writer.
 I have been lucky enough to have awesome professors who worked closely with and assisted me with fine tuning my poems and molding them into the manuscript that I eventually submitted for acceptance.

 Why did you decide to major/minor in Writing & Linguistics as opposed to other majors/minors?